Powerlated/pandocs/content/CGB_Registers.md

  ENDIF
 ```

-The CGB is operating in Normal Speed Mode when it is turned on.
+The CGB operates Normal Speed Mode when it is turned on.
 Note
-that using the Double Speed Mode increases the power consumption, it
+that using Double Speed Mode increases power consumption, so it
-would be recommended to use Single Speed whenever possible.
-However, the
+is recommended to use Single Speed whenever possible.
+Note that the
 display will flicker (white) for a moment during speed switches, so this
-cannot be done permanentely.
+should not be done often.
 In Double Speed Mode the following will
 operate twice as fast as normal:

 ```